b12io/how-we-ai/src/introduction.md

 Effectively, we were left wondering how to talk about and test product functionality powered by large language models.
 We imagine that any organization releasing products and features that bake in some form of generative AI face this problem.

 For lack of a shared understanding of how to best communicate about AI-powered tools, the best we can offer is transparency into how we do it ourselves.
-To that end, we're releasing [a handbook called *How we AI*](https://www.b12.io/how-we-ai/) that explains how B12 understands and communicates AI in our product.
+To that end, we're releasing *How we AI*, a handbook that explains how B12 understands and communicates AI in our product.
 We're licensing *How we AI* under a [permissive CC-BY-SA-4.0 license](https://github.com/b12io/how-we-ai/blob/main/LICENSE.md) so that other organizations can use any element they want while making changes that match their needs.
 We hope that releasing *How we AI* opens B12 to constructive critique while enabling a conversation around the best way to build and talk about AI-enabled products.

 *How we AI* is a work in progress.
-Today's edition speaks to:
+So far, we've addressed:
 - How we evaluate a model and experience before its release to understand its limitations and identify some of its biases.
 - Examples of bias and other issues we have identified in our AI-powered tools.
 - How we communicate AI-powered features in support articles, in particular to highlight benefits while underscoring limitations and potential risks.